fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.AzureStackStorage/v0.9.8.1/Start-ACSBlobServerRoleInstance.md

 ```

 ## DESCRIPTION
-The **Start-ACSBlobServerRoleInstance** cmdlet starts the azure_2 Consistent Storage (ACS) blob service instance on a specific physical node.
+The **Start-ACSBlobServerRoleInstance** cmdlet starts the Azure Consistent Storage (ACS) blob service instance on a specific physical node.

 ## EXAMPLES